-Internal CR review and rating application: PVH CR reviews the assessment report and the rating is generated by its assessment tool.
+Internal CR review and rating application: PVH CR reviews the assessment/verification report and the rating is generated by its PVH assessment/scoring tool.
 PVH uses a colorcoded rating system to indicate the CR performance status of factories.

-The table below summarizes the color ratings that will be applied to factories and what they mean from the perspective of: (i) compliance performance; (ii) assessment prioritization and frequency; and (iii) guidance for the decision-making of PVH Business Divisions.
+The table below summarizes the color ratings that will be applied to factories and what they mean from the perspective of: (i) compliance performance; (ii) assessment prioritization and frequency; and (iii) guidance for the decisionmaking of PVH Business Divisions.